hmcts/rpx-xui-terms-and-conditions/README.md

 `yarn lint` - Runs ESLint
 `yarn lint --fix` - Prettier is installed.
 Prettier will normalise your code formatting to a project standard formatting.

+# Deploying

+Always increase the `version: 0.1.23` within Chart.yaml to deploy to the environments through Flux.

 # Branches, Enviroment and Deployment methods used

 ```javascript